 This early-season species is a very handsome plant.
-Its upright yellow-green pitchers have the cutest curl at the tip of its hood will make you swoon, but it's the sweet nectar that makes flies, yellow jackets and wasps buzz with excitement.
+Its upright yellow-green pitchers have the cutest curl at the tip of their hoods.
+It'll make you swoon!
+But it's the sweet nectar that makes flies, yellow jackets, and wasps buzz with excitement.
 This plant knows how to attract them!

 Type of Plant: Outdoor perennial for container growing.